When two rivers melt in the sea

 Dr. Sarsar received the Humanitarian Award from the National Conference for Community and Justice in 2001, the Monmouth University Stafford Presidential Award of Excellence in 2006, the Monmouth University Global Visionary Award in 2007, and the American Task Force on Palestine Award for Academic Excellence in 2013.

-Dr. Sarsar is the author of several articles and commentaries on the Middle East; editor of Palestine and the Quest for Peace (American Task Force on Palestine, 2009); and co-editor of Principles and Pragmatism: Key Documents from the American Task Force on Palestine (ATFP, 2006), Patriarch Michel Sabbah-Faithful Witness: On Reconciliation and Peace in the Holy Land (New City Press, 2009), and Democracy in Africa: Political Changes and Challenges.
-(Carolina Academic Press, 2012).
-Dr. Sarsar is also the author of two books of poetry, titled Crosswinds (Mellen Poetry Press, 1999) and Seven Gates of Jerusalem, a bilingual English/Arabic edition (Kul-Shee, 2010).
+Dr. Sarsar was featured the New York Times in 2003 for the Op-Ed, "His Mission: Finding Why People Fight-A Witness to Mideast Conflict Turns to Dialogue and Peace."
+He is a prolific writer and author of many articles and commentaries on the Middle East; editor of Palestine and the Quest for Peace (2009); and co-editor of Principles and Pragmatism: Key Documents from the American Task Force on Palestine (2006), Patriarch Michel Sabbah-Faithful Witness: On Reconciliation and Peace in the Holy Land (2009), and Democracy in Africa: Political Changes and Challenges (2012).